 Along the way, Sharat has directed promotional work for social justice organizations as well as music videos and shorts.
 His scripts The Field on the Corner, Sacred Grounds, Mountain of Light and The Infected are in development with producers.
-He lives in the Los Angeles area.
+He lives in Los Angeles.